-Benefit Description You pay

-Maternity care Standard Option Basic Option

-Complete maternity (obstetrical) care, such as: Nothing Nothing

-Prenatal care

-Screening for gestational diabetes

-• Delivery

-Postpartum Care

-Breastfeeding support, supplies and counseling for each birth Nothing Nothing

-Note: Here are some things to keep in mind:

-You do not need to precertify your vaginal delivery; see page xx for other circumstances, such as extended stays for you or your baby.

-• You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.

-• We cover routine nursery care of the newbornchild during the covered portion of the mother's maternity We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.

-• We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
+Benefit Description You pay COVID-19 Testing and Treatment Standard Option Basic Option COVID-19 Testing and Treatment benefits are covered as follows: COVID-19 Treatment: Medically necessary treatment provided by an in-network provider will be covered and subject to member cost sharing.
+Benefits paid based on services rendered Benefits paid based on services rendered • Testing: Office, emergency room, urgent care, and telehealth visits for testing, as well as the COVID-19 test performed during that visit, continue to be covered on an in-network basis, but are subject to member cost sharing.
+Maternity care Standard Option Basic Option Complete maternity (obstetrical) care, such as: • Prenatal and Postpartum care • Screening for gestational diabetes • Delivery • Screening and counseling for prenatal and postpartum depression Nothing Nothing Breastfeeding support, supplies and counseling for each birth Nothing Nothing Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page xx for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newbornchild during the covered portion of the mother's maternity We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
+Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
 Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
 Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in their own right.
 If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.

-Not covered All charges All charges

-amily planning Standard Option Basic Option

-Contraceptive counseling on an annual basis Nothing Nothing

-A range of voluntary family planning services, limited to: Nothing Nothing

-Surgically implanted contraceptive drugs

-• Injectable contraceptive drugs (such as DePo Provera)

-• Intrauterine devices (IUDs)
+Family planning Standard Option Basic Option Contraceptive counseling on an annual basis Nothing Nothing A range of voluntary family planning services, limited to: Nothing Nothing Surgically implanted contraceptive drugs • Injectable contraceptive drugs (such as DePo Provera) Intrauterine devices (IUDs) • Diaphragms Tubal ligation

-• Diaphragms

-Tubal ligation

-Notes: We cover oral contraceptives under the prescription drug benefit.

-Voluntary sterilization (See Surgical Procedures Section 5 (b) \$25 per office visit \$30 per office visit

-All charges All charges

-Not covered: U

-Not covered: • Reversal of voluntary surgical sterilization C